Why duplicated accounts happen

 If you're unsure which instance is linked, update the account nicknames (pencil icon under Account Summary) to make sure they're unique and then check your sheet's linked accounts by clicking the sheet name in the Console to expand the account selection area.

 We don't recommend deleting your Archived accounts from the Console if you want to keep your historical data prior to your data feeds upgrade.

-How to address duplicated accounts in your sheet
+How to address duplicated accounts in your spreadsheet sheet

 When you link the new, active instance to your sheet you'll likely see a duplicate instance of the account in your spreadsheet on the Balances sheet because the second instance is assigned a new unique Account ID and thus appears as a new, separate account in your sheet.